 Because of my 48-year-long legal career of advancing and protecting the civil rights of African-Americans, women, and gays in the state, many whites in Alabama hated me with a vengeance and projected this hatred on Claudia while she was growing up in Birmingham.
 With the help of a strong support system from Susan and me, as well as our respective families, Claudia weathered it all.

 Laying the Foundation for Success in International Business

 When Claudia was 13 years old, I took her with me on a business trip to London to expose her to the international world of business.
 She attended all of my meetings and took notes during the meetings, which we reviewed each night.
 Claudia met government dignitaries and business moguls from around the world.

-For the first time, Claudia realized that Birmingham's small-mindedness and white racism was absent in the international marketplace of business ideas.
+For the first time, Claudia realized that Birmingham's small-mindedness and white racism were absent in the international marketplace of business ideas.
 After all, London is a 2,000-year-old international commerce center where people from all nationalities and races come to conduct business in the global markets.

 I could see Claudia thriving in this kind of international environment.
 This trip was the beginning of her escape from the gravitational pull of the entrenched white racism in Alabama that marginalizes the legitimate successes of black entrepreneurs in mainstream business.

 Claudia attended Shades Valley High School, a public school in Irondale, Alabama which had a 50% black and 50% white student body at the time.
 She also enrolled in the school's prestigious Finance Academy.
 In 2014, Claudia graduated third in her class with a 4.4 GPA and received multiple scholarship offers.